ErikNovak/data-science-landscape/README.md

-# QVisual
+# Data visualization
-Visualization of QMiner data.
+Visualization of the Data Science database.